Christopher Hodges assumes office as US Consul General in Chennai | Law-Order

 - India

-Christopher W Hodges has taken over as the United States Consul General, the US Consulate here said on Tuesday.
+Christopher W Hodges has assumed office as Consul General of the United States of America in Chennai, a US Consulate statement here said on Tuesday.

+Consul General Hodges was quoted as saying in an official release that he was honoured to represent the US in south India at such an exciting time in the bilateral relationship.

 ''Our work reflects the local and regional dynamism that enhances our broader bilateral partnership, including our rich commercial and educational ties and the exciting work our two countries are doing together on space cooperation.
 I am also proud to support the large US citizen population in our district and consular services that strengthen our people-to-people ties,'' he said.